The English Cocker Spaniel breed is so delightful!

 It's true to say that Cockers need a regular grooming routine to keep their coat healthy-looking and in good condition.

 For the best results, and if you can afford it, I recommend having your Cocker's coat hand-stripped by a professional groomer to help keep that luxurious silkiness.
-(Just make sure the groomer has plenty of experience with Cockers).
+(Make sure the groomer has plenty of experience with Cockers).

 The feathers can be given the occasional light trim where necessary.